 Some end-grain sealers include applicators (like oversized shoe polish brushes) that simplify applying the coating.
 The trick is to get it just on the end-grain without spilling onto the surface of the board.
 This may leave a small stain or discoloration on the end of the board that might bother some homeowners.

 Penetrating oil.
 Finish hardwood decking with a UV-blocking penetrating oil specially formulated for hardwoods.
 Regular deck finishes may be too thick to absorb properly.
 The surface should be dry enough to absorb drops of water or clear oil sprinkled on the surface.
 Depending on the type of wood, apply one to three coats.
 On Ipe and other very dense woods such as Cumaru, apply only a single coat, being careful to wipe away any excess stain in 15-20 minutes.
 Otherwise you will end up with a sticky mess since the wood is so dense that very little will be absorbed.

-Popular hardwood finishes include Messmer’s UV Plus, Ipe Oil, Sikkens Cetol Deck Finish, Penofin Penetrating Oil Finish for Hardwood, and Cabot Australian Timber Oil.
-Cabot’s Mahogany Flame color is popular for mahogany decking.
+Popular hardwood finishes include Messmer’s UV Plus, Ipe Oil, Sikkens Cetol Deck Finish, Penofin Penetrating Oil Finish for Hardwood, and Cabot Australian Timber Oil (the original penetrating oil formula).
+I prefer a “natural” finish, but if you want more color, choose a finish pigmented to match the wood, such as Cabot’s Mahogany Flame.

 Re-coat or let it weather?
 For a silver-gray look, you can let Ipe and other tropical hardwoods weather after the first coat, with an occasional deck wash as needed.
 To maintain something close to the original dark color, you will need to clean and recoat annually with direct sun exposure or a lot of tree debris.
 Softer woods will need cleaning and retreatment every 1-3 years depending on sun exposure and wear.